mesosphere/dcos-docs-site/pages/services/percona-mongo/0.2.0-3.4.13/managing/index.md

 <a name="upgrading"></a>
 ## Upgrading Service Version

-The instructions below show how to safely update one version of _SERVICENAME_ to the next.
+The instructions below show how to safely update one version of percona-mongo to the next.

 ##### Viewing available versions